bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   param.extra

-Some extra parameters, such as 'match', 'leftopen', 'rightopen', 'nlimit'.
+Some extra parameters, such as 'match', 'leftopen', 'rightopen', 'limit'.

 ####   param.extra.match